iRobotEducation/create3_docs/docs/setup/discovery-server.md

 ## Configure Create® 3 Robot as a Client
 !!! important
-    If you have enabled the discovery server previously, make sure it is disabled in the configuration settings **before** connecting it to a new Wi-Fi network.*
+    If you have enabled the discovery server previously and wish to change the Wi-Fi network you are connected to, make sure the discovery server it is disabled in the configuration settings **before** connecting it to a **new** Wi-Fi network.
+    The discovery server can be disabled by unchecking the "Enable Fast DDS discovery server?" checkbox in the [webserver application settings](../../webserver/application/), and then saving and restarting the application.

 1. Make sure your Create® 3 robot is connected to Wi-Fi.
 If it isn't, follow the directions [here](../provision/).